نوع مقاله : پژوهشی

 نویسندگان [English]

-Coastal areas in the lowland of coastal watersheds are the location of a significant part of the watershed inhabitants, the place of establishing a service and production chain between the domestic and foreign parts of the country, and significant sea-oriented activities.
-On the other hand, the coastal zone is affected by the inherent lithology of rock units and coastal landforms and the hydrodynamic conditions of waves, which are affected by erosion and deformation.
-Therefore, sea-oriented activities develop behind coastal protection structures, especially breakwaters.
-The research aim was to achieve a stable state of the rubble mound coastal protection structure under the impact of the northern Persian Gulf wave conditions.
+Coastal areas in the foothills of coastal watersheds are important due to the presence of a considerable portion of the watershed's inhabitants, serving as a hub for of services and production between the inland parts of the country and abroad, as well as for sea-oriented activities.
+On the other hand, the coastal zone is affected by erosion and deformation due to the inherent lithology of rock units and coastal landforms, as well as the hydrodynamic conditions of waves.
+Therefore, sea-oriented activities are carried out under the shelter of protective structures, especially breakwaters.
+The aim of this research was to investigate the stability of rock mass coastal protection structures under the impact of waves from the northern Persian Gulf.

-The laboratory model for investigating the stability of the coastal protection structure designed for the wave conditions of the northern Persian Gulf shows an acceptable design of height and profile of the structure.
-In other words, the design presented for the implementation of the protective structure in the Genaveh region is reliable from both functional and structural perspectives.
-On the other hand, this design, especially the armor layer of the protective structure, will modify the slope profile and partial settlement in the filter layer in supercritical conditions.
-In high water tests, an average of 88% of the recorded runup is at or below the design runup of the structure, and the displacement of the armor layer parts was recorded only in 1/2 high water conditions and limited conditions.
-Also, the settlement of the filter layer occurs gradually after 1300 waves with a 100-year return period, which will require redesigning the structure with a higher height and heavier rock dimensions.
+The results of the physical model to study the stability of the coastal protection structure designed for the northern wave conditions of the Persian Gulf showed that the height and slope design for the construction of Genaveh Port were acceptable.
+In other words, the design presented for the construction of the protection structure in the Genaveh region was reliable from both functional and structural perspectives.
+On the other hand, in this design, the armor layer of the protection structure was changed in the slope profile and partial settlement in the filter layer under very critical conditions. ِDuring tests related to high tide conditions, an mean of 88% of the observed run-up was at or below the design head of the structure.
+Displacement of armor layer pieces was also observed only at conditions equivalent to 1.2 times high water and to a very limited extent.
+Also, after 1300 waves of radiation, the filter layer gradually settled.
+These conditions were consistent with a 100-year wave return period.
+Therefore, it was necessary to redesign the structure with a higher height and heavier stone dimensions.

 کلیدواژهها [English]